 Electronic Products will allow students to study areas of electronics in greater depth.
 In the first year of the course students will improve their knowledge and skills through a range of practical projects.
 They will become familiar with materials, components, processes, techniques and industrial practice and will engage in designing and making quality products in quantity.
 Students will also evaluate processes and products and examine the wider effects of electronics on society.
 They will have the opportunity of incorporating ICT and CAD/CAM into the projects as well as developing their skills in programming PIC chips.
 After the introductory session, students will take on a project of their choice.

-A-LEVEL DESIGN & TECHNOLOGY CURRICULUM
+Sixth Form - DESIGN & TECHNOLOGY

 Design & Technology: Design Engineering

 A-level Design Engineering allows Sixth Form students looking to study engineering, design or architecture the opportunity to further broaden their knowledge of design and technology activity.
 The course builds upon the work covered from either of our GCSE courses and includes work in electronics, pneumatics, microprocessor control, mechanisms, CAD/CAM, the study of materials and their working properties and further development of designing skills.

 Design & Technology: Product Design

 A-level Product Design encourages Sixth Form students to take a broad view of design and technology, to develop their capacity to design and make products and to appreciate the complex relations between design, materials, manufacture and marketing.
 The course builds upon the work covered from either of our GCSE courses and includes working to a brief, concept generation, sketching, model making, testing, study of materials, 3D CAD modelling and rapid prototyping.

 Both courses offer a solid grounding for university degree courses of a similar theme as well as the scope to progress on the apprenticeship route into industry.